kevinmanoj1007/usermanual/adk/API/Models/specifications.md

 &nbsp;

 - ### `observe_features: Callable[[], dict]`
     + **Description**: A callable function returning a dictionary of extracted features from the environment or system for agent use.
+Every element in the dictionary corresponds to a single node in the networkx graph (`specifications.graph`).

 &nbsp;